asterics/AsTeRICS/Documentation/docs/plugins/processors/AmazonEchoControl.md

 _bash ./start\_debug.sh_

 On Windows:
-in the openHAB folder, double click on start_debug.sh
+in the openHAB folder, double click on start_debug.bat

-After the installing and running openHAB, start the browser and use localhost:8080 for HTTP and localhost:8443 for HTTPS.
+After installing and running openHAB, start the browser and use localhost:8080 for HTTP and localhost:8443 for HTTPS.
 ([openHAB installation guide][3]).

 Initial setup of openHAB and installation of the AmazonEchoControl binding:<br/> ([openHAB first-time setup][4])